Identifying Hazards and Communicating Risks

 - Irreversible

-These characteristics can transform a minor statistical risk into a major perceived risk.
-For example, in the U.S., the risk of death per mile travelled in a car is about 10 times the risk of death per mile travelled in a commercial airplane, but people are appalled when they hear about an airplane crash.
-News of a car crash has much less effect.
-From Table 10.8, the difference in reaction is due to the unfamiliarity of the event and the fact that it is beyond the control of the traveller.
-Furthermore, the death toll from an airline crash is generally in the hundreds and so they are seen as catastrophic, receiving a great deal of media attention.
-By contrast, road traffic fatalities are familiar, under the control of road users, and each only affects a few people.
+These characteristics can transform a statistically minor risk into a major perceived risk.
+For example, in the U.S., the risk of death per mile travelled in a car is about 10 times the risk of death per mile travelled in a commercial airplane.
+Despite this, people overestimate the risk of death from an airplane crash (confusing case fatality with overall risk).
+News of an airplane crash is widely publicized, whereas car crashes are much less newsworthy.
+From Table 10.8, the difference in reaction reflects the unfamiliarity of the event and the fact that it is beyond the traveller’s control, and the death toll from an airline crash is generally in the hundreds.
+By contrast, road traffic fatalities are frequent, under the control of road users, and each only affects a few people.
+The table also offers some insight into why some people may be concerned about small environmental risks and yet underestimate the risk of behaviours such as smoking.
+Similarly, one may consider items from Table 10.8 to discuss why the risks of climate change may be underestimated.

-Finally, the message may be obscured by uncertainty.
+Finally, the message may be obscured by indirect language and resulting uncertainty.
 Clinicians should be as precise as possible when giving information:

 - Words can be ambiguous and their meaning can vary: terms such as high or low risk are unclear.
 Clinicians should make certain that their patients understand the precise meaning of the possible outcome and the course of action suggested.